NHS unveils part makeover and part miracle from tangle of matting

 It took a serious shave, some good cleaning and even a little surgery to find where man's best friend had been hidden under there but the Humane Society is showing off, "results that are really remarkable," this afternoon.

-The before, the after and the grooming maestro who made the transition possible.
+and the grooming maestro who made the transition possible.

 Ellie Mae arrived at the Nebraska Humane Society in a storage tote because she couldn't walk.
 She couldn't move.
 She was found in the home of her owner, who had died, by those sent to clean up the house.